 The Last Word is a classic gin cocktail that hails from Detroit and was first served around 1915.
 The Sazerac is a classic whiskey cocktail that hails from New Orleans and was first stirred to life in the 1800s.
 And the Bonpland is a modern play on both.

-This Sazerac variation from Jules Elkovich, a sommelier at Michael Jordan’s Steak House at Mohegan Sun Casino & Resort in Uncasville, Conn., is an homage to Aimé Bonpland, the French botanist who explored Mexico between 1799 and 1805 with Alexander von Humboldt and who created the country’s first maps.
+The Bonpland comes from Jules Elkovich, a sommelier at Michael Jordan’s Steak House at Mohegan Sun Casino & Resort in Uncasville, Connecticut.
+The drink is an homage to Aimé Bonpland, the French botanist who explored Mexico between 1799 and 1805 with Alexander von Humboldt and who created the country’s first maps.

 Add the tequila, bitters, lime juice and sugar cube into a mixing glass.

 Strain into the prepared glass.